OctopusDeploy/blog/blog/2021-02/real-world-release-management/index.md

  - Engineering
 ---

 We're often asked by customers if they should have one Octopus Deploy project per application or an Octopus Deploy project per component (WebUI, API, Database, etc.)?
-I've seen and been a part of projects where it was far more common to deploy one or two pieces, perhaps to fix a small bug, than it was to deploy everything.
-Having an Octopus Deploy project per component solves many problems; the trade-off makes it more complex to deploy the entire application stack.
+I've seen and been a part of projects where it's more common to deploy one or two pieces, perhaps to fix a small bug, than it is to deploy everything.

+Having an Octopus Deploy project per component solves many problems; the trade-off is, deploying the entire application stack is more complicated.
 In this post, I walk through how to use a new step template [Deploy Child Octopus Deploy Project](https://library.octopus.com/step-templates/0dac2fe6-91d5-4c05-bdfb-1b97adf1e12e/actiontemplate-deploy-child-octopus-deploy-project) to make release management in Octopus Deploy much easier.

 ## Why a project per component

-The driving forces behind a project per component commonly are:
+The common driving forces behind using a project per component are:

 - Minimize downtime by only deploying what has changed.
 - Minimize build time by only building what has changed.